ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 most powerful aperients of the liver
 and other organs where calomel is
 indicated, it is probably one of tbe
-most effective and the least harmful
+most effective and the least
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/iahi_gastly_ver01%2Fdata%2Fsn82014134%2F00279529285%2F1859080301%2F0597.jp2/pct:38.372644,15.236052,11.324240,5.883405/!600,600/0/default.jpg"/>
 </td>